Mayor suspends officers involved in man's suffocation death

 Mayor suspends officers involved in man’s suffocation deathNew

 ROCHESTER, N.Y.
-(AP) — The mayor of New York’s third largest city has suspended seven police officers involved in the suffocation death of Daniel Prude last March.
-Prude, a Black man, died March 30 when his family took him off life support, seven days after officers who encountered him running naked through the street put a hood over his head to stop him from spitting, then held him down for about two minutes.
-Rochester Mayor Lovely Warren announced the suspension of the officers Thursday.
-She said the officers would still be paid because of contract rules.
-Messages left with the union representing Rochester police officers were not immediately returned Thursday.
+(AP) — Seven police officers involved in the suffocation death of Daniel Prude last spring in Rochester, New York, have been suspended by the city’s mayor, who said she was misled for months about the circumstances of the fatal encounter.
+Prude, who was Black, died when he was taken off life support March 30.
+That was seven days after officers who encountered him running naked through the street put a hood over his head to stop him from spitting, then held him down for about two minutes until he stopped breathing.
+Rochester Mayor Lovely Warren announced the suspensions Thursday at a news conference.